 A more devastating accident occurred when MOL’s Motivator, another container ship, collided with another cargo ship near Hong Kong.

 One crew member was rescued, but the other eleven workers went missing and couldn’t be recovered.
-Damage to the Motivator was limited, but the other ship sank.
+The Motivator’s damage was limited, but the other ship sank.

 If you are ever injured or killed in an incident while working as a maritime employee or contractor, you or your dependents have rights under maritime law to receive compensation.